Benjamin Swann retrial: Ex-teacher guilty on five charges of sexually abusing young boys

-A former Auckland teacher accused of sexually abusing young boys has been found guilty on five out of ten charges.
+A former Auckland teacher accused of sexually abusing young boys has been found guilty on five out of 10 charges.

-Benjamin Swann, 56, faced a retrial in the High Court at Auckland last week, accused of 10 charges of indecent acts on six boys.
+Benjamin Christopher Missi Swann, 56, faced a retrial in the High Court at Auckland, accused of 10 charges of indecent acts on six boys.

 The defence had argued that each of the boys lied while the Crown said their accounts were honest.

-This morning, by way of majority verdict, a jury found him guilty of five charges and was unable to decide on the other charges.
+This morning, by way of majority verdict, a jury found him guilty of five charges - relating to four complainants - and was unable to decide on the other charges.

-Justice Simon Moore entered the convictions, issued a first strike warning and remanded him in custody until sentencing in September.
+Justice Simon Moore entered the convictions, issued a first strike warning and remanded Swann in custody until sentencing on September 24.

+Defence lawyer Sam Wimsett had attempted to gain bail for his client which was opposed by the Crown.

 In opening the case, Crown prosecutor Chris Howard said when the first complainant confided in his mother it "triggered the police investigation" that identified five others.